fmfi-svt-deadlock/libdeadcom/docs/dcl2/protocol.md

 ### Procedures of operation in disconnected mode

 In this mode the station considers the data link to be disconnected.
-It shall respond with DISCONNECTED frame to all received frames except the CONN frame.
+It shall only to the CONN frame.
 It can decide to initialize the connection at any time.

 #### Initializing the connection